 How does detoxification work at our rehab in Largs?

 After you’ve completed your detox, you can then begin your full treatment programme.
-This is when you’ll be asked to take part in fundamental psychological therapies such as cognitive behavioral therapy, individual or group counselling or stress management.
+This is when you’ll be asked to take part in fundamental psychological therapies such as Dialectical behavioural therapy, individual or group counselling or stress management.

 What happens once you’ve completed your treatment programme?